Cherreads

 The boy on the ground, still failing to undo his buckles, stared at her in disbelief.
 "I was wearing khaki shorts twenty minutes ago.
 Now I'm dodging prehistoric cats.
 If someone asks me for my insurance details, I'm going to start biting people."

-"Bite the cats next time, Don," the dark-haired girl shot back, though she immediately walked over to help steady his shaking hands.
+"Bite the cats next time, Don," the dark-haired girl shot back.
+She immediately walked over to help steady his shaking hands.
 "It's Maddie, by the way.
 This is Don.
 The track star over there is Curtis."

-A beat of silence from the direction of the track star.
-Then, without looking up from the fossilized concrete he'd been staring at: "I was calculating the entry angle on the canine.
+Curtis didn't look up from the fossilized concrete.
+"I was calculating the entry angle on the canine.
 For the record."

 Nobody responded to that.

-Will looked at Curtis for exactly one second — the man who had run, now performing tactical analysis on the fight he hadn't been in.
+Will leveled a hard, flat stare at Curtis.
 The hot, quiet flash moved through his chest and was gone before it reached his face.
-He swallowed the impulse, burying it next to the exhaustion he couldn't afford, and kept his expression still.
+He swallowed the impulse, burying it next to the exhaustion he couldn't afford.

-The blonde girl stepped forward, using her improvised spear as a walking stick to keep her weight off a badly bruised ankle.
-She introduced herself and then immediately looked past Will toward the tree line where the canine had come from, scanning the undergrowth with the focused attention of someone who understood that two threats meant a third was possible.
+The blonde girl stepped forward.
+She used her improvised spear as a walking stick to keep her weight off a badly bruised ankle.
+She introduced herself and then immediately looked past Will toward the tree line where the canine had come from.
+She scanned the undergrowth with the focused attention of someone who understood that two threats meant a third was possible.

 "Allison.
 Are there more?"